Parental leave can be taken when an:

 Paid parental leave

-Employees may get parental leave pay from the Australian Government and from their employer.
-For more information on paid parental leave visit Centrelink – Parental Leave Pay
+Employees can get parental leave pay from the Australian Government.
+For more information, visit Services Australia – Parental Leave Pay.